justinchow3010/Web-Shop/ReadMe (MUST READ THIS ONE!!!!!!).txt

 Please enusure Node.js is installed.
+Please do not use Edge or IE to open the web.

 Run "npm start" in the terminal in this directory in order to start the website.